etienneJr/cartes/README.md

 The app is based on :

 -   data : OSM (of course), Wikimedia commons (for the images), Wikidata, Wikipedia
--   code : nextjs, maplibre, styled-components
+-   code : nextjs, maplibre, next-yak pour le CSS
 -   hosting : maptiler for the vector map tiles, vercel for JS deployment, Photon API by Komoot.

 To set it up on your local computer, just run :